 Tinui was the site of the world's first Anzac Day service on 25 April 1916 - a defining moment in New Zealand history.
-This tiny settlement (about 25 permanent residents) is 40 minutes' drive from Masterton on the road to Castlepoint.
+This tiny settlement is 40 minutes' drive from Masterton on the road to Castlepoint.

 Every year on Anzac Day hundreds flock to take part in commemorations.
-You can visit the church at any time of year, or walk up to the cross between 1 November and 25 April.
+You can visit the church at any time of year, or walk up to the cross between 1 November and 25 April (from 2024).

 Stop for a look, or stay the night